-Mrs Cratchit The colour hurts my eyes, and I mustn't show weak eyes to your father when he gets home.
-It must be near his time.
+Mrs Cratchit The colour hurts my eyes, and I mustn't show weak eyes few evenings.

-KathyPast it.
-But I think he has walked a little slower these past few evenings.
+Kathy Past it.
+But I think he has walked a little slower these past shoulder very fast indeed.

 They are all very quiet again.
 At last Mrs Cratchit speaks in a steady, cheerful voice, that only falters once